blockstack-packages/blockstack-ios-client/README.md

 # blockstack-ios-client
-iOS client for blockstack-server.
+iOS client for blockstack-core.

 ###Installation

-Installation is done through [CocoaPods](http://cocoapods.org/), a Swift and Objective-C dependency manager.
+Installation is done through [CocoaPods](http://cocoapods.org/), a Swift 3 and Objective-C dependency manager.
 Visit their site for more information about [CocoaPods](http://cocoapods.org/) configuration and installation.

 To install [CocoaPods](http://cocoapods.org/), open `Terminal` and run the following command:
 ```